Sunit-Kulkarni/dvdrental-pgadmin-docker/README.md

 # dvdrental-pgadmin-docker

 ## Overview
 PostgreSQL playground running on Docker with Pgadmin webinterface.
-This repo is inspired by https://github.com/rudibroekhuizen/docker-postgresplus
+This repo is inspired by https://github.com/rudibroekhuizen/docker-postgresplus and https://smithjd.github.io/sqlpetr/articles/building-the-dvdrental-docker-image.html

 ## Usage
 Install Docker.
 Clone this repo to your local machine.
 Run docker-compose: